kushidesign/kushi/README.md

                     :href "https://fonts.googleapis.com/css2?family=Inter:wght@900&display=swap"})
 ```

-You can also use `kushi.core/inject-stylesheet` to inject a static css file.
-The stylesheet, in this case, might be a css reset file, or a third-party style library.
+You can also use `kushi.core/inject-stylesheet` to inject a css reset stylesheet, or a third-party style library.
-This is more of an edge case, as you would typically just do this with a <link> in your index.html.
+This is more of an edge case, as you would typically just do this with a `<link>` in your index.html.
-However, if your project uses a clj file to generate the contents of your index's <head> at build time,
+However, if your project uses a clj file to generate the contents of your `<head>` at build time,
 it may be handy to use this during development to inject new stylesheets without restarting your build.

 ```Clojure